NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 The idea of `what_to_watch` is to sort (by streaming_service) and filter (by best-reviewed-movies, best-reviewed-television, or recently-added-movies/tv) the results of Vulture.com's rating/review system and use IMDB.com to fill in the relevant details.

-The application uses the `:title` attribute of the user's selection from the returned list of items to generate a search results page on IMDB.
-It then scrapes that page, since the closest search result's
+The application uses the `:title` attribute of the user's selection from the returned list of items recommended on Vulture.com/streaming to generate a URL Parameter Search on IMDB.com/find.
+It then scrapes the search results page for the URL Extension for that title's IMDB page, and then scrapes that page for the requested information.

 A couple days after I finished a working version of  `what_to_watch`, Vulture.com/streaming reformatted their homepage layout.
 Unfortunately, my application no longer worked since my Scraper method relied on the previous HTML and a completely different Document Object Model structure.
 With live pages, a slight change to the nesting or the renaming of a class can break a scraping script.